-Studying abroad is one great chance for the student not only to broaden their understanding of the different culture but also in the benefit for future career opportunities.
-There are many countries to choose from but why many choose Japan as their study abroad destination even it is a homogenous nation, let’s learn the reasons why.
+Studying overseas is one great chance for the student not only to broaden their understanding of the different cultures but also for the benefit of future career opportunities.
+There are many countries to choose from but why study abroad in Japan as their study abroad destination even it is a homogenous nation, let’s learn the reasons why.

 1. Consistently ranked top 5 globally on Math and Technology

-The OECD ranks Japanese high school students’ number one in the world for math’s, and number 2 for scientific literacy.
-Japan has the highest number of Nobel prize winners of any Asian country, and the second highest of any country since 2000.
+The OECD ranks Japanese high school students number one in the world for math and number 2 for scientific literacy.
+Japan has the highest number of Nobel prize winners of any Asian country, and the second-highest of any country since 2000.
 Japan is a prosperous nation – the second largest economy in the world.
-Japan is amongst the most technologically advanced in the world and its manufacturing of electronics, appliances and motor vehicles is quickly changing the world.
+Japan is amongst the most technologically advanced in the world and its manufacturing of electronics, appliances, and motor vehicles are quickly changing the world.